akka/akka/akka-docs/rst/scala/testing.rst

-  The logging feature is coupled to this specific local mark-up because enabling it uniformly on all actors is not usually what you need, and it would lead to endless loops if it were applied to :class:`EventHandler` listeners.
+  The logging feature is coupled to this specific local mark-up because enabling it uniformly on all actors is not usually what you need, and it would lead to endless loops if it were applied to event bus logger listeners.

 * *Logging of special messages*